DIY Picket Fence Construction: Step-by-Step Guide

 Tools and Materials Needed for Your Picket Fence

-Selecting Wood and Hardware for Picket Fences
+Best Wood and Hardware for Long-Lasting Picket Fences

 Measuring and Marking Your Fence Area